-In 2004, in St. Leo’s Church, located in the inner city of Detroit, a group of some Michigan Area, Order of Malta members were preparing and serving a meal in the basement Soup Kitchen of that Church.
-This small group of Malta members were approached by Bishop Gumbleton, the pastor of St. Leo’s, and were asked if they could somehow provide medical care for several very sick people who lived in the area.
-The ensuing discussions, planning and agreement gave birth to the free Malta Medical Clinic, one of the projects of the Michigan Area of the Order members and it was located in the basement of St. Leo’s Church.
-Area members financed the Medical Clinic, and several volunteers managed and manned the Clinic.
+In 2004, in St. Leo’s Church, located in the inner city of Detroit, a group of Michigan Area, Order of Malta members were preparing and serving a meal in the basement Soup Kitchen of that Church.
+These Malta members were approached by Bishop Gumbleton, the pastor of St. Leo’s, and were asked if the Order could somehow provide medical care for several very sick people who lived in the area.
+The ensuing discussions, planning and agreement gave birth to the Malta free Medical Clinic, a project of the Michigan Area of the Order, located in the basement of St. Leo’s Church.
+The Area members financed the Medical Clinic, and several volunteer members of the Order managed and manned the Clinic.

 In 2007, after we started to see dental patients, we realized that free dentures and partials, oral surgeries, and dental supplies were very expensive.
-We then knew that it would be necessary to seek funding from many sources additional to the funds gathered from the volunteers and the contributions they solicited.
+We then knew that it would be necessary to seek funding from sources additional to the Michigan Area members of the Order and the American Association.
 We then sought and received monies from local businesses and foundations in the form of donations and grants.
 Because our entire staff is made up of volunteers, we are able to convert 100% of all we receive into the service of the sick and the poor.

 In 1048 A.D., a group of hospitaller monks of the Order of St.John were asked to manage and staff a hospital in Jerusalem, caring for pilgrims and travelers of various faith and race.
 That group of monks acted accordingly, and thereby founded the organization presently known as the Order of Malta, a lay order of the Catholic Church which ministers to the sick and the poor of many nations.